Ada-Developers-Academy/core-social-justice/orientation/community-agreements.md

 **Experience discomfort** – not every conversation will be easy; healthy conflict leads to growth

-C**ommit to doing our best work together to achieve our goals** – compromise will be needed
+**Commit to doing our best work together to achieve our goals** – compromise will be needed

 **Be aware of your personal power and privilege** – remember how these show up and have the ability to influence decisions that impact others; acknowledge space that you take up